ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 Streaming Remote Attestation serves as the foundational concept for both the observer pattern ({{ISIS}}) and the publish-subscribe pattern ({{DesignPatterns}}).
 It entails establishing subscription states to enable continuous remote attestation.
-The observer pattern directly connects observers to target resources without a broker, while the publish-subscribe pattern involves a central broker for message distribution.
+In the observer pattern, observers are directly connected to target resources without a broker, while the publish-subscribe pattern involves a central broker for message distribution.
 In the following Subsections, streaming remote attestation without a broker (observer pattern) as well as with a broker (publish-subscribe pattern) are illustrated.

 ### Streaming Remote Attestation without a Broker